OldRacingCars.com

 Notes on the cars:

 1. Brabham BT38 [12] (Henri Pescarolo): New for Motul Rondel Racing in 1972, and raced by Bob Wollek, Henri Pescarolo (who won at Enna-Pergusa), and others.
 One of a group of cars sold to South Africa after the Torneio do Brasil.
 Raced by Jackie Pretorius in 1973, using an Alan Smith Cosworth FVC, then to John Amm for 1974.
 Converted to Formula Atlantic and raced again by Amm in 1976.
-Then unknown until reportedly located by Thomas Koch in South Africa some time around 1997-1999, and imported to the US.
+It was retained by John Amm until 1994 and then sold to Dickon Daggitt who had the car restored by Peanuts Fouche in Cape Town.
+After the restoration, it was sold to Thomas Koch some time around 1997-1999, and exported to the US.
 Then sold to Terry Allard (Denver, CO) some time before 2005.

 2. March 722 [45] (Patrick Depailler): New to ELF Coombs Racing, and raced by Patrick Depailler in F2 in 1972, although he also drove the team's Alpine A367 at some races.
 Not seen in 1973, but sold by the March factory in May 1974 to Derek Robinson, of Motor Racing Supplies in Frome, Somerset.
 It had been updated to the latest works 742 bodywork.
 Robinson entered the car in Formula Atlantic for Alan Rollinson, but Rollinson was still troubled by an ankle injury and decided to retire in July.
 Donald MacLeod was entered in the car at a race in September, but did not arrive.
 It was advertised from a Radstock phone number at the start of September, described as a "works Formula Atlantic [March] 74B" that had been "built and prepared at Bicester for Alan Rollinson", and had a Holbay engine.
 It was in side-radiator form with a works 742 nose.
 Subsequent history unknown.